iamturns/eslint-config-airbnb-typescript/README.md

 > Airbnb's ESLint config with TypeScript support

-Use this when you're trying to mix [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) with [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint).

-Note: this config works for both JS and TS files.
+Works with both JS and TS files.

 ## I use eslint-config-airbnb (with React support)